ashreekar/funtanta/README.md

 email:ashreekar767@gmail.com

 This is a repo for my time pass and to work on some cool codes.
+Some cool ideas coming soon.